mynl/aggregate/doc/5_technical_guides/5_x_quantiles.rst

 associate a *unique* value to each :math:`x` in its domain.
-However, filling in the vertical segment makes it easier to locate inverse values by finding the graph’s intersection with the horizontal line at :math:`p` and is recommended in @Rockafellar2014b.
-Mentally, you should always *fill in* jumps in this way, treating the added segment as part of the graph.
+However, filling in the vertical segment makes it easier to locate inverse values by finding the graph’s intersection with the horizontal line at :math:`p` and is recommended in :cite:t:`Rockafellar2014b`.
+Mentally, you should always fill in jumps in this way, treating the added segment as part of the graph.

 ===========

-**Definition.** Let :math:`X` be a random variable with distribution function :math:`F` and let :math:`0 < p < 1`.
+**Definition.** Let :math:`X` be a random variable with distribution function :math:`F` and :math:`0 < p < 1`.
 Any :math:`x` satisfying

 .. math::